RocketDerp/April14_2025/July13_2025/USA_Those_Against_MAGA_Trump.md

 .

+# Against Trump, Against MAGA

+The problem is that hate for hate against Trump, matching MAGA hate and dehumzniation is not seeing the forest problem for the trees.

+We are not dealing with domestic brainrot only of HDTV and meme culture, we lost an information war to Russia nad people can not even name the players or describe.
+People can not name dates, players, techniques.
+[Surkovian Onion Eating abounds](../Quotes_Pile/Reddit2025A/Surkovian_Onion_Eating.md)

+&nbsp;

+.

 ### Of course needs editing

 I have extreme brain damage from what CA and IRA have done to USA mass mind.
 All this needs writing, rewriting, editing.